PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 04:13:55
+Last updated: 2024-04-07 04:14:31
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell